 When Elaine was 17-years-old, she tried to write how it felt to be abused as a child by a family acquaintance.
 Her mother told her she must keep it a secret, or her father would “kill the man.”
-Twenty-six years of silence later, she participated in her second Sycamore Tree Project and was able to share the following:
+Twenty-six years of silence later, she participated in her second Sycamore Tree Project: Justice and Peace®: Justice and Peace and was able to share the following:

-“During the first Sycamore Tree Project course I attended, I found a safe place in the middle of a prison with a group of prisoners—ironic.
+“During the first Sycamore Tree Project: Justice and Peace®: Justice and Peace course I attended, I found a safe place in the middle of a prison with a group of prisoners—ironic.
 I was able to grieve not only for the act of crime which happened a long time ago, but for its legacy which was with me daily.